Cold & flu – The most common viral infections

 Flu symptoms

 Most flu symptoms improve over two to five days.
 Many symptoms such as sore throat, fever, and cough tend to develop rapidly.
-General fatigue can even last for weeks.
-The flu's progression is more severe than a cold, and as a complication, the flu can even lead to pneumonia, particularly in the young, elderly, or people with lung or heart problems.
+General fatigue can even last for weeks [9] The flu's progression is more severe than a cold, and flu-related complications (such as pneumonia) can occur, particularly in the young, elderly, or people with lung or heart problems [4,10].

 • Chills